Thursday, April 19, 2018

 The Annual Scholarship Benefit is MMC’s largest fundraising event of the year.
-Proceeds provide need-based scholarship funds to help students afford the Marymount Manhattan College education they desire.
+Proceeds provide need-based scholarship funds to help students achieve their educational goals at Marymount Manhattan College.

 This year’s event will feature an exciting new dinner reception format followed by a performance in the Appel Room.
 Then, join us at the After-Party for dessert, dancing, and a DJ!